70 Dairy-Free Apps for Your Next Party

 Pickled Mushrooms for a Crowd

-Serve tangy pickled mushrooms alongside a steak, as an appetizer with picks, in a salad or as part of an antipasto platter.
+Serve tangy pickled mushrooms alongside a steak, as an appetizer with toothpicks, in a salad or as part of an antipasto platter.
 However you present them, you can’t go wrong! —John Levezow, Eagan, Minnesota

 Bacon-Wrapped Scallops with Pear Sauce